Spray Painting Leather Boots

 I sprayed the boots red and watched for good coverage with all the cracks and crevices.
 Two coats would be needed, and I had a detail brush handy incase I had any drips.

 Meanwhile, I prepared my design I would use for my stencil.
 Looking on the internet for a few ideas, I found a flower shape by Rifle Paper that I liked and mimicked.
 I hand drew the shapes to look similar but you could just as easy print and trace a design that you like.

 Making a stencil

 Using yellow tape (for more delicate projects) I adhered enough tape onto a plastic bag before drawing my design.
 After, I simply cut it out while still on the plastic.

 Once the design was cut, I carefully lifted it off the plastic to place on my newly happy and painted boots.
 I cut two of each design part, one for each boot.
 Since I was going to finish with some hand detailing, I wasn’t too concerned about them not being exactly the same placement, I just let it work out based on the boot shape.

 Next came the super fun part!
 I added a little detailing and outlining using Bungalow 47 Furniture Paint.
-The colors were different enough so they became a good accent , and gave just the right detail that I had seen in that original Rifle Paper design.
+The colors were different enough so they became a good accent.
+I gave them just the right detail that I had seen in the original Rifle Paper design.